-Yaakov's first two fears focused on his children's future physical existence.
-His third fear, however, was a spiritual one.
+Yaakov's first two fears focused upon his children's future physical existence.
+His third fear, however, was spiritual in nature.
 According to the Malbim, he was afraid that the Schechinah (the Divine Presence) would depart from both he and his children.
 Hashem assuaged his consternation with the famous words: "Anochi arade imcha mitzraimah" ("I will go down with you to Egypt").
-In other words, even though Yaakov would no longer have the holiness of Eretz Yisrael to protect him, he would nevertheless remain tachat kanfei haschechinah (under Hashem's divine protection) even in Galut Mitzraim (the Egyptian Diaspora).
+In other words, even though Yaakov would no longer have the holiness of Eretz Yisrael to protect him, he would nevertheless remain tachat kanfei haschechinah (under Hashem's divine protection), even in galut Mitzraim (the Egyptian Diaspora).

-In understanding Yaakov's fourth fear, the Malbim noted the interpretation of the great Spanish gaon (Torah scholar) Rabbi Don Yitzchak Abarbanel (1437-1508), who suggested that Yaakov was afraid that he would be buried in Egypt and would never be comforted in death by the holiness of Eretz Yisrael.
-Accordingly, Hashem comforted him by promising: "v'anochi aalecha" ("...and I [Hashem] will bring you up [to Eretz Yisrael for burial]").
-For a tzaddik (righteous person) such as Yaakov, these must have been comforting words indeed.
+In understanding Yaakov's fourth fear, the Malbim noted the interpretation of the great Spanish gaon Rabbi Don Yitzchak Abarbanel (1437-1508), who suggested that Yaakov was afraid that he would be buried in Egypt and never be comforted in death by the holiness of Eretz Yisrael.
+Accordingly, Hashem consoled him by promising: "v'anochi aalecha" ("...and I [Hashem] will bring you up [to Eretz Yisrael for burial]").
+For a tzaddik such as Yaakov, these must have been reassuring words indeed.

-Yaakov's fifth fear, once again, returns to the realm of the physical.
-He was afraid that his children would never leave the precincts of the Egyptians.
-He was afraid that the tri-fold promise that Avraham, Yitzhak and he had received would be left unfulfilled.
-He was afraid, G-d forbid, that the brit Avot (the Covenant of the Patriarchs) would be vitiated.
-Once again, Hashem allayed his fear by promising: "gam aloh" ("and I will also bring up

-[your children to Eretz Yisrael at the time of the Redemption]").
+Yaakov's fifth fear was the fear that his children would never leave Egypt and return to Eretz Yisrael.
+He was afraid that the tri-fold promise that Avraham, Yitzhak and he had received would be left unfulfilled, and the brit Avot (the Covenant of the Patriarchs) would be thereby vitiated.
+Once again, Hashem allayed Yaakov's fear by promising: "gam aloh" ("and I will also bring up [your children to Eretz Yisrael at the time of the Redemption]").

 The sixth and final fear that haunted Yaakov was a very personal one.
 He had lived without seeing Yosef for 22 long and bitter years.
-During this time, he was inconsolable since Yosef was, in fact, still alive.
-Thus, Yaakov was afraid that he would die before he had a chance to see Yosef, i.e. before he had a chance to see the fulfillment of Yosef's prophetic dreams.
-Mercifully, Hashem alleviated this fear by promising him: "Yosef will place his hands on your eyes."
-In a word, this was tantamount to Hashem promising him: "Don't be afraid Yaakov, this too shall come to pass.
+During this time, he was inconsolable since he sensed that Yosef was, in fact, still alive.
+Now Yaakov was afraid that Yosef would die before he had an opportunity to see him, before he had a chance to see the fulfillment of Yosef's prophetic dreams.
+Mercifully, Hashem alleviated this fear by promising Yaakov, "Yosef will place his hands on your eyes."
+In sum, this was tantamount to Hashem promising him, "Don't be afraid Yaakov, this too shall come to pass.
 You will see your beloved Yosef once again."
-With this final phrase, all of Yaakov's fears were addressed and he could go into the blackness and uncertainty of Galut with the clear and present knowledge that Hashem would protect both him and his family for evermore.
+With this final phrase, all of Yaakov's fears were addressed, and he could go into the blackness, chaos and uncertainty of galut with the clear and present knowledge that Hashem would protect both him and his family forevermore.

-There are about 13 million Jews in the world today.
-Approximately five million live in Eretz Yisrael.
-This means that the majority of world Jewry lives in complete and total Galut conditions.
-In other words, most of us live like Yaakov's children, grandchildren, and great grandchildren - physically outside of the boundaries and holiness of our G-d-given land.
+The majority of world Jewry lives outside the boundaries and inherent holiness of our G-d-given land.
 As such, we legitimately share many of Yaakov's fears.
-We are afraid of the rampant effects of assimilation that affect our people wherever they may be found.
-We are afraid that we will become an even smaller part of the world's population.
-After all, our birth rate continues to diminish.
-Many of our people feel disconnected and alienated from Hakadosh Baruch Hu and do not feel the Schechinah's presence.
+We are afraid of the rampant effects of assimilation, coupled with an ever-diminishing birthrate, that threaten to reduce our numbers.
+Then, too, many of our people feel disconnected and alienated from HaKodesh Baruch Hu, and do not feel the Schechinah's presence.
 We are afraid that many of them could be lost, G-d forbid, to alien cultures and religions.
-In other words, like Yaakov of old, we have much of which to be afraid.